dhaval491/Path-Planning-for-Autonomous-food-delivery-drones/README.md

 inside any ohter are completly removed from the output variable -> The output is vaibale that can be stored as pickle -> This is input for main Program for GPP
+-> THE FILE INCLUDES A GENERAL ALGORITHM FOR FINDING UNION OF ALL INTERSECTING GEOMETRICAL AREAS

 4) GPP Main